ashoknaidug/4103-102-OpSys-Gedela/assignments/Test_One_Addon.md

    listing the sequence of instructions that execute for a process is referred to  trace of the process.
 This is done by showing how the traces of various processes are alternatively arranged .

 ####2.
 What common events lead to the creation of a process?
-  There are 4 comkon events:
+  There are 4 common events:
 - When a *new batch-job* is presented for execution.
 - When an *interactive user logs in */ system initialization.
 - When OS needs to perform an operation (usually IO) on *behalf of a user process*, concurrently with that process.